 So click here to sign up and get instant access to Play Submissions Helper:

 Are you ready to…

-The sign up for the Play Submissions Helper at its lowest price ever!
+Then sign up for the Play Submissions Helper now!

 P.S.
 As you can tell from the numerous testimonials on the right-hand side of the page, there are many playwrights who think of the Play Submissions Helper as their “secret weapon” for getting plays produced.
 But as this service becomes more and more popular every month, it will become less of a “secret weapon” and more of a necessity in an ever-more-competitive theater industry.
 The sooner you sign up, the more time you’ll have to take advantage of these 400+ listings before hundreds of other playwrights catch on.